-Now, stawp!!
 ‘Tis not only one style.
 This here Doom Martini mixes well with (a lot of) Gothic Metal and – strangely enough – Melodic Death Metal of the Insomnium kind with a female twist.
-Just check out Shadows of the Dying Sun – not same, but the touch and feel is for sure similar.
+Just check out Shadows of the Dying Sun.
+Not quite the same, but the touch and feel is for sure similar.
 Add to that a pinch of Black Metal with some tremolo picking at times going on and you got your cocktail.
-And I daresay, their style has become much smoother as compared to former records, like Turning Season Within.
+And I daresay, their style has become much smoother as compared to former records, like Turning Season Within or Arcane Rain Fell.

-Sovran has this eerie ability to capture you straight away.
-Happened to me as off the first snippets assaulting my eardrums through my earphones, raising that irresistible urge to get my fingers into writing mode.
+Sovran has this eerie ability to get under your skin.
+Happened to me as off the first snippets, assaulting my eardrums through my earphones, raising that irresistible urge to get my fingers into writing mode.
 And it IS Doom at its best, transmitting this mental picture of the Cold Wastes of Kadath with a terrible and desolate storm howling across them.

 Some voices out there screech that Sovran sucks big time.
 That true?

 Not by far.
 But not everything shines like a heap of treasure either.
 Cold wastes being flat by definition (kind of…), Sovran somewhat seriously lacks variation, all songs kind of flowing into one muddy-brown flow of icy sadness.
 And the overall style is somewhat reminiscent of their older records.

 It is only towards the end in Rivers Between Us that the band injects a bit of difference.
 But then almost going cheesy on us (more to that later).
 Now, the same boring streak is true in other records of the genre.
 For instance, the 2015 piece The Plague Within from Paradise Lost serves as a good example.